All Products

 Note

-For tasks created before V5.1.2, you can select Default Data Source Configuration or Channel Configuration Time Zone.
-The default value is Channel Configuration Time Zone.
+For tasks created before V5.1.2, you can select Data Source Default Configuration or Channel Configuration Time Zone.
+The default selection is Channel Configuration Time Zone.

-• Channel Configuration Time Zone: the time zone configured in Properties > Channel Configuration for the current integration task.
+• Channel Configuration Time Zone: The time zone configured for the current integration task in Properties > Channel Configuration.

 Select the database where the table is located.
-If you do not specify a database, the database specified when the data source was registered is used.
+If left blank, the database specified during data source registration is used.

-If Source Table Quantity is set to Multiple Tables, you can select multiple databases.
+If you select Multiple tables for Source table quantity, select multiple databases.
 Click the image icon to view all selected databases in the Database List dialog box.

 Table